 Let me elaborate.

 I’m not saying everyone is only self-centered, but sharing content has to be personal in some way.
 Simply sharing someone elses content is the result of it being highly interesting content.
 A great photo, an important message, or maybe an event you want others to attend.
 But that’s not why most sharing happens.
 Most sharing on social media is a form of self-promotion.
+And if you’re left wondering as to what unorthodox way can provide you with youtube likes and views, then you’d be surprised to know that there are many companies willing to do the job for you.
 Whether for business or personal reasons, people like to share things that make them feel good about themselves.

 Some of the most viral marketing campaigns I’ve been involved in have involved a personalization feature of some sort.
 That’s why PhotoGoo has been so successful.
 PhotoGoo is all about creating something cool, and showing your friends.
 The same goes for all the apps in the genre.
 The ever-popular FatBooth is just another way to create something cool that other people will enjoy.
 It’s about user’s sharing content that they feel they had a hand in creating.